kevinvincent/ha-wyzesense/README.md

 Are you a visual person?
 Here's a [video walkthrough](https://www.youtube.com/watch?v=19UCwf4uidQ) of the setup and configuration.
 Check this README for the most up to date information.

-WARNING: This component does not currently work on Mac OSX or Synology DSM
+WARNING: This component does not work on Mac OSX, Synology DSM, or other OSs that don't have hidraw drivers.

 ## Installation (HACS) - Highly Recommended
 0. Have [HACS](https://github.com/custom-components/hacs) installed, this will allow you to easily update